-I’m sharing reasons and incentives for you visit the zoo during the non-peak-season, mid-January through the beginning of March.
+I’m sharing reasons and incentives for you to visit the zoo during the winter months during the non-peak season, mid-January through the beginning of March.

 1. You can participate in the Penguin Parade at the Cincinnati Zoo

 Watch the cuteness of lots of penguins in action as they waddle from their habitat at Children’s Zoo to the Wings of the World habitat.